dlstreamer/dlstreamer/docs/source/architecture_2.0/gstreamer_elements.md

 The `GstDlsTransform` class serves as shim between C++ interface and GStreamer and used to automatically register any C++ element as GStreamer element.
-This shim is responsible for all interactions with GStreamer, GLib type registrations, and wrapping Intel® DL Streamer C++ objects into GStreamer/GLib objects.
+This shim is responsible for all interactions with GStreamer, GLib type registrations, and wrapping Deep Learning Streamer C++ objects into GStreamer/GLib objects.

 The following class diagram shows how `GstDlsTransform` connected to C++